knpuniversity/php-beginner-series/knpu/if-statement.rst

 Ok, you just learned a lot about if statements and using operators to compare values.
 I'll teach you some more tricks later, but now let's practice and get great with if statements.

-- whitespace and new lines with {} and their non-significance

 .. _`switch case`: http://us2.php.net/manual/en/control-structures.switch.php
 .. _`Comparison Operators`: http://us2.php.net/manual/en/language.operators.comparison.php